eclipse-ditto/ditto/json/README.md

 libraries out there like [minimal-json](https://github.com/ralfstx/minimal-json) for example.

 ditto-json has 2 main goals:
-1. Provide truly immutable JSON values (required to guarantee immutability of the messages Ditto uses in its Akka services).
+1. Provide truly immutable JSON values (required to guarantee immutability of the messages Ditto uses in its Pekko services).
 2. Provide concepts like `JsonFieldDefintion` in order to define a schema of how JSON objects look like, which fields are regular/hidden and in which versions are they available.